 Field-hunting tip

-Look in marine sedimentary iron deposits country — that is the host setting where odinite typically forms.
+Look in marine sedimentary iron deposits country, the host setting where odinite typically forms.
 If you start seeing goethite, quartz, clay minerals in float, you are in the right ground.
 Field specimens usually show a fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.